leotiger/lingua-forge/CONTRIBUTING.md

 - **ESLint / Prettier / Stylelint** use the
   `@wordpress/eslint-plugin/recommended`,
   `@wordpress/stylelint-config/scss`, and `@wordpress/prettier-config`
-  presets out of the box.
+  presets as the base.
+Stylelint has four rule overrides in `lingua-forge-dev/.stylelintrc.json`: a BEM-aware `selector-class-pattern` (allows `block__element--modifier` with all-lowercase-hyphenated segments), `camelCaseSvgKeywords: true` to permit the conventional `currentColor` casing, and both `rule-empty-line-before` and `comment-empty-line-before` nulled (the project style does not require blank lines between every rule or before inline comments).
+New CSS must use proper BEM modifier names (`.block--modifier`, not `.--modifier`).
 The npm scripts in `lingua-forge-dev/package.json` glob over `../lingua-forge/**/*.{js,css}`.

 ### Recommended pre-deploy sequence